-What is AMP and how it will impact rankings
+What is AMP and how it impacts rankings

 Mobile devices gain more and more popularity.
 More and more users prefer to use them for viewing websites.
 The benefit of mobile internet usage is obvious: the information is available everywhere where the internet signal can be caught.
 Nevertheless, there are problems with the internet connection when mobile internet is used.
 As you know, the higher load speed, the better user experience.

 For the last few years, Google has worked pretty hard on the mobile search willing to satisfy users needs.
 Its most serious issue is internet connection speed on the mobile devices.
 As a rule, it is far from perfect.
 That’s why Google decided to become aware of making connection speed higher.